Featuring the best attractions in the South East Lake District that are accessible by public transport

 Buses stop on the main A591 at the bottom of the steep access lane, approx 250m walk up hill to Rydal Mount.

 Staveley is a typical Lakeland village with slate houses, surrounding hills, a fast flowing river and a number of interests for visitors.
 It is easily missed from the main A591 but it is a lot more pleasant than it used to be before the bypass was built.
 Staveley Mill Yard is the hub of the action with various shops and businesses including Hawkshead Brewery and pub, the huge Wheelbase cycle shop and Wilf’s cafe.
-Elsewhere in the village itself is St Margaret’s Tower which is all that remains of the old church and the Eagle & Child Inn which has a lovely riverside beer garden.
-A pleasant short walk leads around the village and along the river.
+Elsewhere in the village itself is St Margaret’s Tower which is all that remains of the old church, the Eagle & Child Inn which has a lovely riverside beer garden, and public toilets.
+A pleasant short walk leads around the village and along the River Kent.

 Buses stop at a couple of locations through the village.
 The train station is only a short walk from the village centre.
 Not all trains stop at this station.